Text from Wikipedia - the free encyclopaedia,

 According to later Tradition, Paul Consecrated Timothy as Bishop of Ephesus in 65 A.D., where he served for fifteen years.
 In 97 A.D., (with Timothy dying at age eighty), Timothy tried to halt a pagan procession of idols, ceremonies, and songs.
 In response to his Preaching of the Gospel, the angry pagans beat him, dragged him through the streets, and stoned him to death.
 In the 4th-Century A.D., his Relics were Transferred to The Church of The Holy Apostles, in Constantinople.

 Pen and Ink Drawing (top),

 Colour Photo (middle),

 The High Altar (bottom),

-The Catholic Church of Saint Timothy,
+of The Catholic Church of Saint Timothy,

 Los Angeles, California,

 United States of America.

 Illustration: SAINT TIMOTHY CATHOLIC CHURCH

 Saint Timothy, born at Lystra (Asia Minor), of a pagan father and a Jewish mother, was already a Christian when Saint Paul came to that town.
 Saint Paul, whose Conversion we Celebrate tomorrow, was struck by Timothy's Holiness and took him as a companion on his travels.
 Saint Timothy thereupon gave up everything and became his Disciple (Gospel).